General Terms and Conditions

 2.2 In the Consultancy Agreement;

-(a) All monetary amounts are stated and are payable exclusive of GST OR or VAT unless provided otherwise.
+(a) All monetary amounts are stated and are payable exclusive of GST OR, VAT, or other related taxes unless provided otherwise.

 (b) Where the context permits, the singular includes the plural and vice versa.